top of page

 This is a long winded way of saying that factors other than just the amazingness of the submitted work and project proposal go into programming group residencies.
 Not being chosen for one of these cohorts in no way means that your work/project is not the best.
 We will keep applications on file for curators/programmers to consider for future potential opportunities and residencies at WCH.

 Each Group Residency has 6 suites.
 Artists may apply as individuals or as pairs or as groups sharing a suite.
-Each Duo residency has a 2 bedroom suite that shares a parlor and a bathroom and artists are asked to apply together.

 Panel: